-Support for DHCP failover, multitiered addressing, multihomed hosts (to model multiple IP addresses on a given device), DHCP client classes, MAC address processing, client ID, dynamic DNS and more - all helping to meet complex network operator needs.
+Support for DHCPv4 failover, multi-tiered addressing, multihomed hosts (to model multiple IP addresses on a given device), DHCP client classes, MAC address processing, client ID, dynamic DNS, and more - all helping to meet complex network operator needs.

 DHCP configuration verification and preview

 Verification and preview capabilities help limit network outages and IP conflicts.

 IP Address Management

 • Cisco Prime Network Registrar IPAM performs host discovery using a variety of methods including ping, TCP port 80 connections, DNS lookups, Address Resolution Protocol (ARP) cache data, and device OS mapping.